 Who Should Take this Course

-If you work with or are involved in the mechanical insulation industry and have a responsibility for areas such as contracts, maintenance, business development, QA/QC, project oversight, estimating, management, product development, specifications, or inspections, you will want to have at least one person on your team with this certification.
-Professional Development Hours (PDHs) will be available.
-All participants are required to have at least 3 years of experience in the construction industry, comprehensive knowledge of the online Mechanical Insulation Design Guide, and successful completion of the 5 online e-learning modules.
-Click here for a sample agenda.
+If you are responsible for areas such as contracts, maintenance, business development, QA/QC, project oversight, estimating, safety, management, product development, mechanical insulation system design, specifications, or inspections, you will want to have at least one person on your team with this certification.

 About the Program